Baumanar/bill-split/README.md

 Backend serves at http://localhost:8010/

+It uses PostgreSQL as database and you'll need to create a new database:

+Launch postres: `sudo -u postgres psql`, and then run `creadb test_bill` Exit and then run: `psql -f backend/data/setup.sql -d test_bill`

 to build the backend run: `go build -o bill-split`

 to run it:  `./bill-split`

+If you want a demo mode with some fake data,  run `./bill-split -demo` instead

 ## Frontend build instructions